openshift-labs/learn-katacoda/subsystems/container-internals-lab-2/intro.md

 - Mapping Layers to Technical Requirements: using layers to meet the needs of everyone

 ## Start Scenario
-Once you have watched the background video, continue to the exercises
+Once you have watched the background video, continue to the exercises.